-Prime early season heli skiing options are available due to the location near the coast where the maritime snowpack develops early and deep, but if for some reason the coverage is subpar we will cancel the trip in advance and issue a full refund.
+Prime December and January heli skiing options are available due to the location near the coast where the maritime snowpack develops early and deep.
 There is plenty of daylight and moderate temperatures all winter long.
-The shortest days in December still allow skiing from 10am to 4pm.
+The shortest days in December are plenty long and allow a full day of skiing from 10am to 4pm.
 Seward trips are accessed via direct flights to Anchorage.
-The Seward trips are inclusive, so all you need to do is get to Anchorage and the rest is taken care of.

-Petersburg Alaska heli skiing is the Silverton Mountain Guides base of operations in Southeast Alaska.
+Petersburg Alaska heli skiing is the third Silverton Mountain Guides base of operations 600 miles south of Anchorage in Southeast Alaska.
 With nearly 1 million acres of USFS permit terrain near Petersburg the sky is literally the limit.
 Silverton Mountain Guides is the only permitted heli ski operator in this region.
 SE Alaska has a different snow climate from the Northern Chugach, and some great tree skiing in addition to amazing alpine terrain.
 The weather is notorious in Petersburg, so “surgical strikes” are the way to ski Petersburg.
-Petersburg trips are accessed via Alaska airlines jetliner flights to Petersburg, which is a hundred miles south of Juneau and 600 miles southeast of Anchorage.
+Petersburg trips are accessed via Alaska Airlines jetliner flights to Petersburg, which is a hundred miles south of Juneau and 600 miles southeast of Anchorage.